History of the Iowa Alpha Chapter of Tau Beta Pi

 Derrick K. Rollins James C. Hill

 The success of the Chapter over the years can largely be attributed to the dedication and enthusiasm of its officers and the devotion of its advisors.
-Three Iowa Alpha Advisors have received Tau Beta Pi National Outstanding Advisor Award: Dr. James C. Hill was the first recipient of the Award in 1994, he has been an advisor since 1978 and is Iowa Alpha’s longest serving advisor (currently 42 years), he is also a Tau Beta Pi District 11 Director; Dr. Richard J. Smith, the 2004 recipient, he served as an Iowa Alpha advisor for 15 years from 1990 to 2005 and again from 2013 to the present and Dr LeVern W. Faidley, he has been an Iowa Alpha advisor since 2005 and Chief advisor since 2011.
+Four Iowa Alpha Advisors have received the Tau Beta Pi National Outstanding Advisor Award: Dr. James C. Hill was the first recipient of the Award in 1994, he has been an advisor since 1978 and is Iowa Alpha’s longest serving advisor (currently 43 years), he is also a Tau Beta Pi District 11 Director; Dr. Richard J. Smith, the 2004 recipient, he served as an Iowa Alpha advisor for 16 years from 1990 to 2005 and again from 2013 to the present, Dr LeVern W. Faidley, he has been an Iowa Alpha advisor since 2005 and Chief advisor since 2011.
+Dr. Amy Kaleita, she has been an Iowa Alpha Advisor since 2003.
+She was Chief Advisor from 2004 through 2007 and has been the principal Faculty Advisor since 2011.

 James C. Hill Richard J. Smith